CoeCollege-ComputerScience/payroll-requirements-team-zoetrope/questions.md

 * How will the system receive data: reading from files or receiving user input?
 MK
 * In your company, which departments does the payroll system need to keep track of?
 * Can all employees view all other employees information?

+#HR management
+* Do you want to track employee's paid time off?
+DK
+* How do you want to manage Employee information?
+DK
+* Do you want to be able to manage employees benefits?
+DK
+* What kind of information records do you want to keep of your employees?
+DK

+#Payroll processing/management
+* Will you allow for direct deposit?
+DK
+* What payment options do you want available?
+DK
+* Do you want the system to create checks?
+DK
+* Should we keep track of bonuses?
+DK
+* Do you want a page to analyze payroll information?
+DK
+* What kind of information do you want analyzed DK

+#Employee management
+* Will employees clock in to our system?
+DK
+* Do you want system to manage/track employee attendance at work?
+DK
+* Will employees have access to system mobiley?
+DK
+* Overtime calculators?
+DK
+* Employee scheduling?
+DK
+* Scheduling alerts?
+DK

+#Tax Services
+* Fed, state, and local tax calculations?
+DK
+* Automated tax document completion?
+DK
+* Automated tax document filing/mailing?
+DK

+#Sytem reports
+* Should we generate payroll reports?
+DK
+* Generate a budget for the company?
+DK
+* Alerts for next payroll?
+DK
+* Alerts for upcoming overtime?
+DK
+* Employee performance reports? (attendance) DK

+#Compliance management
+* Track employee paperwork completion?
+DK
+* Healthcare/other compliance paperwork?
+DK
+* Compliance paperwork database?
+DK